SiddhaBasu/quicksort/README.md

-# quicksort
+# Quicksort

-A simple and efficient quicksort implementation using the built-in "partition" algorithm in C++
+A simple and efficient quicksort implementation in C++ using the built-in "partition" function found in <algorithm>